A Google Business Profile (previously Google My Business) listing is a FREE local business listing platform by Google.

 Let’s look at how you can enable the ‘messaging feature.’

-Once you’ve done this, potential customers should be able to contact you via this messaging app, making it easy for them to gain quick answers to any questions.
+That’s it.
+Now, your potential customers can contact you via this messaging option, making it easy for them to gain quick answers to any questions.

-As the name suggests, this is the place where you see the performance of your GMB listing.
+As the name suggests, this is the place where you see the performance of your GBP listing.

 Initially, this area isn’t going to be of much use.
 But over time, it’ll allow you to figure out if your local SEO strategy is working.